Direkt zum Inhalt springen

 Core competence independent work & Learning

-The seminar demands and promotes a medium level of self-learning competence, as it is usually necessary to work independently on given texts.
-The requirements for self-direction of the learning process increase if a term paper has to be written independently in a seminar (see exam: term paper).
-A consultation hour, in which feedback on the term paper or presentation is given in person, can be used at the same time to address active self-directed learning and to clarify its influence on learning success.
+The seminar demands and promotes an intermediate level of self-learning competence, as it generally requires students to work independently on given texts.
+The requirements for self-regulation of the learning process are increased if a seminar paper has to be written independently (see examination: term paper).
+A consultation hour in which feedback is given personally on the term paper or presentation can also be used to address active self-directed learning and to illustrate its influence on learning success.

 Study motivation

 With regard to learning motivation, both incentive systems are addressed in the seminar.
-Extrinsically motivated students get their recognition through assessment of presentations/ papers and seminar work.
-The possibility to choose topics for presentations or seminar papers according to interest and/or prior knowledge addresses the intrinsic motivation.
-In this way, students can contribute according to their competencies and experience their own competence.
+Extrinsically motivated students receive recognition through the assessment of presentations/ papers and seminar work.
+The opportunity to choose topics for presentations or seminar papers according to interest and/or prior knowledge addresses intrinsic motivation.
+In this way, students can contribute according to their skills and experience their own competence.

-Provided that direct exchange with lecturers and feedback on papers/ term papers are guaranteed, the seminar promotes academic integration.
-Interaction among students, in the context of the seminar through work in small learning groups, supports social integration.
+Provided that direct exchange with lecturers and feedback on presentations/ term papers are guaranteed, the seminar promotes academic integration.
+The interaction between students during the seminars through working in small learning groups supports social integration.

-Participation in the seminar usually means that students are present in the seminar room of the university on a specific day of the week and at the specified time.
-Nonetheless, it is often possible to offer block seminars instead to accommodate anyone subject to time/location restrictions.
+Participation in the seminar usually means that students are present in the university seminar room on a specific day of the week and at a set time.
+Nevertheless, it is often possible to offer block seminars instead in order to accommodate those who are subject to time/location restrictions.
 Other forms of work and communication that are very beneficial for these students are digital exchange and virtual collaboration.

 Literature